40+ MongoDB Interview Questions 2025: Mongoose, Aggregation & Schema Design

 };

-The aggregation pipeline is MongoDB's most powerful feature—and a common interview topic.
+The aggregation pipeline is MongoDB's most powerful feature for data analysis and transformation.

 // Sales report: total revenue by product category